Lighting Column Types

 a) Stepped Tubular Steel

 Now the most frequently used column for conventional street lighting, consisting of a constant diameter column shaft with a larger diameter base compartment.
-The change in diameter is achieved by means of a taper, frequently known as the shoulder.
-The angle of taper varies for different manufacturers and processes.
+The change in diameter is achieved by means of a short taper, frequently known as the shoulder.
+The angle of taper varies for different manufacturers and processes. the majority of columns have a single reduction although there are examples of tow or more.

 b) Stepped Tubular Aluminium